omar-mohamed/omar-mohamed.github.io/_posts/2019-03-23-Tensorflow-CIFAR-100-Series-3(Load-Model).markdown

 category:  Technical
 ---

-In [part_2](https://omar-mohamed.github.io/technical/2019/03/22/Tensorflow-CIFAR-100-Series-2(CNN)/) we trained out simple model and saved it in saved_model folder.
+In [part_2](https://omar-mohamed.github.io/technical/2019/03/22/Tensorflow-CIFAR-100-Series-2(CNN)/) we trained our simple model and saved it in saved_model folder.
 In this quick tutorial we will learn how to load a saved model and make classifications with it.
-We will use the loaded model to classify the test set again.
-Just to make sure that it is working well, but of course you can classify any new image given that it is in the correct format which is [num_images, 32,32,3] so in case of single image it will be
+We will use the loaded model to classify the test set again just to make sure that it is working well, but of course you can classify any new image given that it is in the correct format which is [num_images, 32,32,3] so in case of a single image it will be
 [1,32,32,3].

 ## Load and reformat the test set